-Based on the description of desired use case scenarios, Collabora understands the main means of identifying and authenticating a user will be through their own personal car key.
-This means a key with an unique ID will have to be issued to each user of the car.
+Based on the description of desired use case scenarios, Apertis understands the main means of identifying and authenticating a user will be through a external medium, such as a car key.

-As previously noted, depending on manufacturer and consumer requirements, there is the possibility of simpler authentication schemes for less privacy-conscious users; for instance, a manufacturer or consumer could choose to relax the security model to one where a car key is sufficient to authenticate as any registered user selected from a menu.
+As previously noted, depending on manufacturer and consumer requirements, there is the possibility of simpler authentication schemes for less privacy-conscious users; for instance, a manufacturer or consumer could choose to relax the security model to one where the external medium is sufficient to authenticate as any registered user selected from a menu.

 A registration process will be required, to associate authentication tokens with user accounts: one way this could work is detailed in this section.